Call and response (music): Africa

-In many African cultures, call and response is a pervasive pattern of democratic participation in public gatherings in the discussion of civic affairs, in religious rituals, as well as in vocal and instrumental musical expression.
-Most of the call-and-response practices found in modern culture originated from many African regions.
+In many African cultures, call and response is a pervasive pattern of democratic participation in public gatherings in the discussion of civic affairs, in religious rituals, as well as in vocal and instrumental musical expression in order to add depth to songs and performances.
+These call-and-response practices were often accompanied with specific dance movements and/or foot movements.
+African call-and-response music was also characterized by its improvisation and spontaneity, with the responding "audience" hosting the ability to add their own creative touches in order to create interplay between the leader and responding group.
+Most of the call-and-response practices found in modern culture and music originated from many African regions.

+This back-and-forth musical interaction is also prevalent in many African drumming traditions.
+These drumming performances are usually broken into a call-and-response setting.
+The master drummer sets a pattern, and the accompanying drummer responds with either the same or a different pattern.

+In oral traditions in Africa, call-and-response is usually incorporated.
+Griots would recite historical tales, with the audience responding at key moments with phrases of agreement and participation while engaging the audience.

 North America

 Enslaved Africans brought call and response music with them to the colonized American continents, and it has been transmitted over the centuries in various forms of cultural expression—in religious observance, public gatherings, sporting events, children's rhymes, and most notably, in African-American music in its myriad forms and descendants.
-These include soul, gospel, blues, rhythm and blues, rock and roll, funk, pop, and hip hop.
+These include jazz, soul, gospel, blues, rhythm and blues, rock and roll, funk, pop, and hip hop.
 For example, the recordings entitled "Negro Folklore from Texas State Prisons" were collected by Bruce Jackson on an Electra Records recording.
 Call and response are widely present in parts of the Americas touched by the trans-Atlantic slave trade.
 The tradition of call and response fosters dialogue, and its legacy continues today, as it is an important component of oral traditions.
 Both African-American women work songs, African American work songs, and the work song, in general, use the call-and-response format often.
 It can also be found in the music of the Afro-Caribbean populations of Jamaica, Trinidad & Tobago, Bahamas, Barbados, Belize, and many nations of the diaspora, especially Brazil.

 Call and response is extensively used in Cuban music, where it is known as coro-pregón.
 It derives from African musical elements, both in the secular rumba and in African religious ceremonies (Santería).